STEP program helps participants understand, prevent and manage chronic diseases and pain

 “It is very supervised, so it’s almost like having a personal trainer,” Perna said.

-Joanne Perna, who has spent the past nine months in UCHealth’s STEP program, takes part in one of the program’s tai chi classes at Poudre Valley Medical Fitness center in Windsor.
+Joanne Perna, who has spent the past nine months in UCHealth’s STEP program, takes part in one of the program’s tai chi classes at UCHealth Medical Fitness center in Windsor.

 Step two is a progression of step one and also is 90 days.
 However, participants are given a bit more freedom in their exercise choices and supervision.